by Adopt a Pet, | May 24, 2024

 Repellent sprays: Another option is to purchase repellent sprays that are available at most retail pet stores.

-When searching for ways to deter dogs, keep in mind that some suggested methods can be dangerous to pets such as ammonia (and other cleaning products), some essential oils, citronella, garlic, onions, alcohol and chili peppers when ingested.
+When searching for ways to deter dogs, keep in mind that some suggested methods can be dangerous to pets, such as ammonia (and other cleaning products), some essential oils, citronella, garlic, onions, alcohol, and chili peppers when ingested.
+Since there is so much conflicting information online, it’s a good idea to check with your vet if you’re not sure if a particular item is safe.

 If the natural remedies and store-bought sprays don’t seem to work, seek advice from a reliable animal behaviorist who will be able to give you tips about curbing unwanted behaviors.
 Whether you’re trying to keep dogs from stomping through your garden or from jumping on the furniture, with a little patience, you’ll find the solutions you need.